 Ian Hosking-Richards – Sponsorship Officer

 Ian Hosking-Richards is the elected Sponsorship Officer for DAISI.
-Ian, a philanthropist, as wells as the founder of The Solomon Foundation, and the current Solomon Island’s Honorary Consul (Elect) for NSW.
+Ian, a philanthropist, as wells as the founder of The Solomon Foundation.
 Ian has been actively involved on many fronts improving the delivery of medical services to the Solomon Islands.
 Ian has been actively involved with DAISI in the establishment of a cardiac assessment and rehab service at Gizo Hospital and National Referral Hospital and in providing surgical services to Solomon Islands requiring treatment in Australia.